 One of the reasons South Africa is so proud of its country is the iSimangaliso Wetland Park.
 This is the country’s first World Heritage Site which was awarded in 1999. iSimangaliso is like nothing you have ever seen in the world.
 Its 332,000 hectare area has 8 ecosystems, 3 major lakes, majority of the country’s swamp forests, coastal dunes that are over 25,000 years old, the country’s biggest estuarine system, and hundreds of bird and other animal and plant species.
 The park’s name, which was originally Greater St. Lucia Wetland Park, means “miracle and wonder” and has 10 jewels or extremely special locations to explore and enjoy.
+Being in the area is sure to make you want to put up your Audi A4 for sale and donate the proceeds to keeping the wetlands untainted.

 This park is also the only one in the world where the rhino and the elephant share the same ecosystem with the whale and the coelacanth.